FrameworkComputer/linux-docs/MeshAnalyzer/readme.md

 Real insight into how your mesh network actually behaves.
 See node connections, identify weak spots, track roaming performance, and diagnose power management issues - all without vendor lock-in or proprietary software.

+## ⚠️ Framework Support Disclaimer

+**Before implementing any power management changes recommended by this tool, please verify with Framework Support first.**

+While the WiFi Mesh Network Analyzer provides valuable diagnostic information and generates safe configuration scripts, power management settings should only be modified when addressing specific connectivity issues.
+The tool may recommend disabling PCIe ASPM (Active State Power Management) or NetworkManager power saving features, but these changes should only be applied if:

+- You are experiencing actual WiFi connectivity problems (disconnections, micro-dropouts, poor roaming)

+- The analysis clearly identifies power management as the root cause

+- Framework Support has reviewed your specific situation and confirmed the recommendation

+### Why This Matters
+Power management features exist for good reasons - they extend battery life and reduce heat generation.
+Disabling them unnecessarily can impact your system's efficiency without providing any benefits.
+The diagnostic tools help identify potential power management conflicts, but not every detection requires action.

+### Recommended Workflow

+- Run the analysis to identify potential issues: Run the script per the instructions.

+- Document your specific symptoms (connection drops, poor performance, etc.)

+- Contact Framework Support with both your symptoms and the tool's findings
+- Apply recommended changes only after confirmation from Support
+- Test thoroughly and revert changes if they don't resolve your specific issues

+### Contact Framework Support

+[Contact](https://framework.kustomer.help/contact/support-request-ryon9uAuq) - Ask to send your findings to the Linux Support Team

+Remember: _These diagnostic tools are designed to help identify issues, not automatically fix them.
+Always verify recommendations with Framework Support before making system changes._

 ## 📚 Table of Contents

 - [🚀 Key Features](#-key-features)